betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow_Alt.md

 **EB Members** to engage in specific activities on a routine basis, in particular a weekly progress meeting.

-Here, we describe the workflow in terms of the *states* a Curated Content issue can move through from inception to disposition.
+Below, we describe the *states* a Curated Content issue can move through from inception to disposition.
 In each state, there are only a few *directions* (e.g. new states) an issue may move.
 Those are the bullets under each of the numbered steps in the description below.